KKhushhalR2405/AlgoNOOB/README.md

  ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Task 5) Given a string and a dictionary containing list of word, write a function to break the strings into valid words.
-Print all such valid sentences.
+Task 5) Given a sorted array A and an integer x, floor value of x is the largest element in the array which is smaller than or equal to x.

  [Solution](https://github.com/KKhushhalR2405/AlgoNOOB/blob/master/word%20break.py)